GoogleCloudPlatform/click-to-deploy/k8s/mariadb-galera/README.md

 ### Delete the GKE cluster

-Optionally, if you don't need the deployed application or the GKE cluster, you can delete the cluster by using this command:
+Optionally, if you don't need the deployed app or the GKE cluster, you can delete the cluster by using this command:

 ```shell